ioccc-src/winner/1990/README.md

 Rules and results were posted to comp.lang.c, comp.sources.unix, and alt.sources.
 They have been made available on a wide number of Usenet archive sites such as uunet.

+=-=

+Copyright (c) 1990, Landon Curt Noll & Larry Bassel.
+All Rights Reserved.
+Permission for personal, educational or non-profit use is granted provided this this copyright and notice are included in its entirety and remains unaltered.
+All other uses must receive prior permission in writing from both Landon Curt Noll and Larry Bassel.